britainjs/cmsi387/homework/csi-os/README.md

 boot-linux.png
-    A screenshot of the ubuntu boot loader, which allows you to select which operating system to boot.
+    A screenshot of the ubuntu boot loader, which allows you to select which operating system to boot. config-windows.jpg
+    A screenshot of the configuration files Windows uses on startup.
+Located in C:\Windows\System32\config.
 first-process-linux.png
     A screenshot of top in linux showing the first process loaded by the kernel, which is the bottom process named init with a PID of 1.